 Tinderbox imports OPML files dropped onto Tinderbox views, and also reads OPML outlines.

-The user attributes will initially be defined as key attributes as well, allowing for easier inspection of the extended data.
+The user attributes will initially be defined as Displayed Attributes as well, allowing for easier inspection of the extended data.

 OPML support includes Projekt extensions.

 The non-standard but generally used OPML '_status' attribute data is mapped to $Checked which of course can be displayed in outline view as a tick box (good for 'to do' lists).

 OmniOutliner exported OPML: see further detail.